OlaMushroom/nekos-moe-wrapper/docs/index.md

   import nekos from "@om/nekos-moe";
   ```

-## What's Next?
+## What's next?

 Check out some [usage examples](/image).
 Alternatively, reference documentation is available at the [JSR package site](https://jsr.io/@om/nekos-moe/doc).
-Please also take a look at the [original API documentation](https://docs.nekos.moe).
+Please also take a look at the original [API documentation](https://docs.nekos.moe).